Azure-Samples/mcp-sdk-functions-hosting-dotnet/BYOServer.md

     ```
     This file is where all the environment variables are kept.

-1. Create a `.azurefunctions` directory in the root with file *empty.txt*.
+1. Create a `.azurefunctions` directory in the root with file *required.txt*.
 This is required today for successful deployment.

 1. Modify the MCP server code to listen for HTTP requests on the port specified by the `FUNCTIONS_CUSTOMHANDLER_PORT` environment variable.
 This is the only line of code that needs modification: